ynkelka/Crash-Detection-UB-Hacking-2021/README.md

 Detecting if a car is going to crash and warning the driver.
 Built for UB Hacking 2021.
 If a car is moving and there is something (human, car, animal, etc) within a dangerous distance, the system will warn the driver.

 ## Purpose
-I was walking across a crosswalk in the dark and the car didn't stop.
+- I was walking across a crosswalk and the car didn't stop.
 I had to dodge.
+- This system will provide a prototype to prevent drivers from hitting people or objects.
+Distracted driving is unfortunately a reality and this system will be able to get their attention so they can act accordingly.

 ## Contributor List
 - Yash Kelkar